Larry Brown takes leave of absence from Memphis team - WHIZ News

 MEMPHIS, Tenn.
 (AP) — Larry Brown, the legendary basketball coach who has won NCAA and NBA titles, is taking a leave of absence from his role as the special adviser to Memphis coach Penny Hardaway because of a “minor medical issue.”

-The school announced Brown’s move on Sunday, saying he hopes to return soon.
+The school announced the move on Sunday, saying the 82-year-old Brown hopes to return soon.

 “We wish him all the best and respect his privacy at this time,” the school’s statement said.
 It didn’t provide further details.